 The President and First Lady and their son left Washington DC and flew to Alabama on March 8.
 Donald Trump was there to tour tornado damage in rural Lee County, where 23 people died on Sunday.
 Trump said he expected to meet with Governor Kay Ivey and people who "got hit very hard by the tornadoes," according to the New York Times.

 On our way to visit the great people of Alabama! 🇺🇸 pic.twitter.com/lBklOgCUx1- Melania Trump (@FLOTUS) March 8, 2019

 Melania Trump shared that she has spoken to Barron about drugs.

 As part of the First Lady's “Be Best” campaign, Melania is participating in a series of town hall meetings about the opioid crisis, where she is speaking out about the need to educate children about the dangers of drug abuse.
 In one such meeting in Las Vegas on March 6, she mentioned that she has discussed the issues with Barron.
 “I teach him,” said Melania.
 “I try to explain how drugs are dangerous and it will mess up your head, it will mess up your body and nothing comes positive out of it.”

 He is most commonly spotted boarding Air Force One to travel with his parents, as he was here en route to Palm Beach.

-The First Family spent the Thanksgiving weekend in Florida at Mar-a-Lago.
+Last year, the Trumps spent the Thanksgiving weekend in Florida at Mar-a-Lago.
 When 12-year-old Barron got off the plane with his parents, he appeared to be as tall as his father.

-Back in April, he had made a rare public appearance at the Annual White House Egg Roll.
+Last April, he had made a rare public appearance at the Annual White House Egg Roll.
 Barron hung back with his parents and watched his younger nieces and nephews race off to hunt for eggs.